WhiteHeadbanger/FileSystem/README.md

 # Virtual File System

 This is a simple virtual file system inspired by Linux.
 GUI is not functional, but usable.
-You can delete the entire folder if you want.
+You can delete the entire folder if you want, it will not affect the functionality of the file system.

 ## Available commands